 It helps you focus in on the food, and take in the appearance.

-7. Pause in the middle of eating for at least two minutes.
+7. Pause in the middle of eating for at least two minutes to be mindful.

 Decide if you are satisfied or still hungry.
 If you’re still hungry, continue eating!
 If you realize that you are satisfied, this is a good place to stop eating.
 Pack up the leftovers for lunch the next day! (hunger fullness motorcycle)